GOP surge reflects in local returns

 won a fourth and final term in the Colorado House, while Democrat Tony Exum

-appeared likely to retake the seat he held from 2012-14 in his race against GOP incumbent Kit Roupe
+regained the seat he held from 2012-14 in his race against GOP incumbent Kit Roupe

 .

-At the downtown multi-party celebration at The Antlers hotel, Exum talked about going door to door and being inspired by many encountered, including a young child who recognized him from a campaign mailer.
+At the downtown multi-party celebration at The Antlers hotel, Exum talked about going door to door and being inspired by many he encountered, including a young child who recognized him from a campaign mailer.

 Roupe insisted that "I will be back," and jokingly referred to HD 17 being able "to change parties every two years."

-Republicans were winning all other seats in the region, as well as Stan VanderWerf
+Republicans won all other seats in the region, as well as Stan VanderWerf

 and Longinos Gonzalez